michaelLobman/goruck_scraper/README.md

 ### Executor

-Instatiates with instances of Scraper, Merger, and Aggregator classes as properties.
+Instatiates with instances of Scraper, Merger, and Converter classes as properties.
 All three processes can be run by evoking `execute_all`, though each process can be fired off individually as well, e.g. `execute_scraper`.

 ### Scraper